EnterpriseDB/barman/new_docs/user_guide/commands/barman/restore.inc.rst

 Description
 ^^^^^^^^^^^

-Execute a PostreSQL server recovery operation.
-Barman will recover the backup from a server in the destination directory.
-The recovery can be performed locally (on the barman node itself) or remotely (on another machine accessible via SSH).
+Execute a PostreSQL server restore operation.
+Barman will restore the backup from a server in the destination directory.
+The restoration can be performed locally (on the barman node itself) or remotely (on another machine accessible via SSH).
 The location is determined by whether or not the ``--remote-ssh-command`` option is used.
 More information on this command can be found in the :ref:`recovery` section.
 You can use a